EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

 That means if you open the Sentinel “Logs” blade in the Azure portal and go hunting for that table, you’ll likely come up empty.
 It’s not that you did anything wrong — it’s just that Defender never forwards TVM tables into the Log Analytics workspace unless you’ve specifically integrated it (and paid the ingest cost).

 So if your plan was to build a shiny Power BI dashboard off exported KQL → M Queries → OData connectors… this is where things get messy...
-You can’t query what you can’t log table. 😬
+You can’t query what you haven't logged to a table. 😬

 This becomes a real wrench in the works for analysts and compliance teams who want to trend EoL exposure over time.
 You can’t easily visualize that data monthly if Sentinel never sees it — and exporting manually from Defender’s portal every few weeks is a one-way ticket to carpal tunnel and caffeine burnout 🖐️💀 — let’s automate it instead 💡.